 Feedback from local stakeholders indicates a need for more data at lower-level and user-defined flexible areas, to meet planning and policy needs.
 This includes more timely and accurate estimates of the size of the population broken down by demographics for small, local areas, and small area statistics that can help them to understand relationships between the outcomes people experience, such as their health, education or job, and their characteristics, for example their ethnicity or disability.

-The case study on the Office for National Statistics (ONS) Health Index describes how a new experimental statistic has been created to provide a single value to measure health for each local authority in England that can be tracked over time and compared between different areas.
+The case study on the Office for National Statistics (ONS) Health Index describes how a new official statistic in development has been created to provide a single value to measure health for each local authority in England that can be tracked over time and compared between different areas.

 Policymakers need high-quality data and insight at their fingertips to make timely decisions to improve public health.
 This is the case whether they are responding to crises, such as the coronavirus (COVID-19) pandemic, or making longer-term decisions about addressing health inequalities.